ZeroSum24/Automated_Financial_Calculator/README.md

 9. Should add a config file to handle config set-up like db type including password and user values

 10. Added adaptability of database types and swapped to sqlalchemy to manage these

+11. Need to fix appendage of non-unique values to the database